CS171/2016-cs171-website/syllabus.md

 * Create web-based interactive visualizations using [D3](http://d3js.org/)
 * Work constructively as a member of a team to carry out a complex project

+### Limited Enrollment
+To provide the best possible learning experience this course is limited to 60 students.
+If you are interestedin joining this course please fill out a enrollment survey as soon as possible.
+The survey is available on our Canvas page and must be submitted until midnight, Tuesday September 6th.

 ### Prerequisites
 You are expected to have programming experience (e.g,.
 CS50) and you should be comfortable picking up new programming languages on your own.
 Having Javascript and web development experience is a plus, but not required.